tobiassautter/surgicalSAM-CLIP/README.md

 This GIT Repo is a copy with modifications from the original paper https://arxiv.org/pdf/2308.08746v2 sugrical SAM.
 In this repo are tests for adding more generalizability with CLIP text embeddings under the branch clipDev.
 There are also jupyter notebooks for visualization needs.
 Thanks to the original author **Wenxi Yue, Jing Zhang, Kun Hu, Yong Xia, Jiebo Luo, Zhiyong Wang** for making their work publicly available.
+Parts have been copied for easier navigation for people with SurgicalSAM expertise.

 ## Abstract